Ingrian Finns: Present day

 From the dissolution of the Soviet Union in 1991 until 2010, about 25,000 Ingrian Finns moved from Russia and Estonia to Finland, where they were eligible for automatic residence permits under the Finnish Law of Return.
 In 2010, however, the Finnish government decided to stop the remigration, so Ingrian Finns seeking residence are now treated in the same way as any other foreigners.
 There are still about 15,000 people in the remigration queue.

 The number of people who declared their nationality as Finnish in the 2010 Russian census was 20,000, down from 47,000 in 1989.

 Many Ingrian Finns, including mixed families, who moved to Finland did not speak any language other than Russian and in many cases still identify as Russians.

 There are social integration problems similar to those of any other migrant group in Europe, to such an extent that there is a political debate in Finland over the retention of the Finnish Law of Return.
 In contrast, native Finnish-speakers have been easily assimilated into mainstream Finnish culture, leaving little trace of Ingrian Finnish traditions.

-In Estonia, the Ingrian Finns enjoy a cultural autonomy since 2004, being the first minority to organize and use such a right after Estonia's restoration of independence.
+In Estonia, the Ingrian Finns have enjoyed cultural autonomy since 2004, being the first minority to organize and use such a right after Estonia's restoration of independence.
 The 2011 census counted 369 Ingrian Finns in Estonia, a large majority of whom are also citizens of Estonia.

 In Russia, many Ingrian Finns are members of the Evangelical Lutheran Church of Ingria.

+Genetics

+In terms of autosomal DNA, Ingrian Finns are close to Finns from Finland and other Baltic Finnic groups.
+About 10 percent of their admixture is Siberian.

+The majority of Ingrian Finnish men belong to the paternal haplogroup N1c, which is typical for Finns and other Finno-Ugric peoples.
+Their second most common Y-haplogroup is I1.
+In terms of Y-DNA, Ingrian Finns are closest to Finns from Finland (especially Eastern Finns) and Karelians from White Karelia.

+Half of Ingrian Finns belong to the maternal haplogroup H and 19.4 percent carry U5.
+Their other mtDNA haplogroups include T (11.1 %), V (5.6 %) and W (5.6 %).